SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/view-dashboards.md

 ---
-id: view-aws-observability-solution-dashboards
+id: view-dashboards
 title: View AWS Observability Solution Dashboards
-sidebar_label: View AWS Observability Solution Dashboards
+sidebar_label: View AWS Dashboards
 description: Learn how to use Explore to navigate your AWS Observability infrastructure, as well as providing links to the app dashboards.
 ---